Zec Mazana

-The ZEC Mazana is a "zone d'exploitation contrôlée" (controlled harvesting zone) (ZEC) in the unorganized territory of Lac-de-la-Pomme, in Antoine-Labelle Regional County Municipality, in the administrative region of Laurentides in Quebec, in Canada.
+The ZEC Mazana is a "zone d'exploitation contrôlée" (controlled harvesting zone) (ZEC) in the unorganized territories of Lac-de-la-Pomme, Lac-de-la-Bidière and Lac-Oscar, in Antoine-Labelle Regional County Municipality, in the administrative region of Laurentides in Quebec, in Canada.

 Zec Mazana was created in 1978 to take over private clubs.
 The administration of the ZEC is entrusted to the "Association de chasse et pêche de Sainte-Agathe-des-monts", a non-profit organization.
 In 2014, a new association was mandated to continue the administration of the ZEC.
 The mission of the ZEC is to exploit the territory (such as hunting, fishing and camping activities), including its accessibility.